Barca avenge Lyon defeats to win third women's Champions League

 Securing their third Champions League trophy from five final appearances across the last six seasons, Barcelona demonstrated that they are the new powerhouse of the women's game.

-Barca stars insisted this time they were capable of beating Lyon, adding experience and mental strength to their undoubted talent, and so it proved at a packed San Mames.
+Barca's stars had insisted that this time they were capable of beating Lyon, adding experience and mental strength to their undoubted talent, and so it proved at a packed San Mames.

 "It's incredible what we're living through as a team, I'm so lucky... to see we're creating that for so many people, the historic amount of fans we've brought, it's the proudest I've felt, I wouldn't change it for anything."